billk-FM/HEC-Commander/README.md

 ![Fenstermaker Logo](misc/fenstermaker-logo.png)

-HEC-Commander Tools is a suite designed for water resource engineers, providing automation for HEC-RAS and HEC-HMS.
+HEC-Commander Tools is a suite of python notebooks developed with AI assistance for water resource engineering workflows, primaruly focused on providing automation for HEC-RAS and HEC-HMS through jupyter notebooka with ai-assisted coding.

+Developed to support Region 4 of the Louisiana Watershed Initiative by Fenstermaker.
+(Not affiliated with HEC, content is exclusively third party automation around publicly available software)

 ## Primary Author
 William Mark Katzenmeyer, P.E., C.F.M.